 Notice of Non-Discrimination: In accordance with the D.C.
 Human Rights Act of 1977, as amended, D.C.
 Official Code, Section 2-1401.01 et. seq., (Act) the District of Columbia does not discriminate on the basis of actual or perceived: race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, familial status, family responsibilities, matriculation, political affiliation, genetic information, disability, source of income, or place of residence or business.
 Sexual harassment is a form of sex discrimination which is also prohibited by the Act.
 In addition, harassment based on any of the above protected categories is prohibited by the Act.
 Discrimination in violation of the Act will not be tolerated.
 Violators will be subject to disciplinary action.

 The District of Columbia Government is an Equal Opportunity Employer.
 All qualified candidates will receive consideration without regard to race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, family responsibilities, matriculation, physical handicap, or political affiliation.

 If you have any questions, please contact [email protected].

 How to Apply

 Applications must be submitted online.
 You can obtain assistance by visiting the D.C.
-Department of Human Resources (DCHR) Customer Care Center located in the South Lobby at 441 4th Street, NW, Washington, D.C.
-20001, or by visiting one of our partner agencies.
+Department of Human Resources (DCHR) Customer Care Center located at 1015 Half Street, SE, 9th Floor, Washington, DC 20003, or by visiting one of our partner agencies.
 Please visit Career Opportunities Site Locations to locate partner agencies and community based organizations that provide computer and internet access.